The Disturbing disappearance of Jessie Albertine Hoover from the Appalachian Trail

 Information on the Appalachian Trail

-The 2200-mile Appalachian National Scenic Trail, generally known as the Appalachian Trail or simply the A.T., is a marked hiking trail in the Eastern United States extending between Springer Mountain in Georgia and Mount Katahdin in Maine.
-Between 2 million and 3 million people hike the Appalachian Trail every year, with around 10 percent of through-hikers starting in Maine, usually in June when the weather has improved.
+The 2200-mile Appalachian National Scenic Trail, generally known as the Appalachian Trail or the A.T., is a marked hiking trail in the Eastern United States extending between Springer Mountain in Georgia and Mount Katahdin in Maine.
+Between 2 million and 3 million people hike the Appalachian Trail yearly, with around 10 percent of thru-hikers starting in Maine, usually in June when the weather has improved.
 Only a quarter ever finish the entire route.

 Jessie Hoover’s hike near the 100-Mile Wilderness